Voter Registration FAQ's

 The signature on that affidavit, confirms your identity as the voter who voted the ballot.
 We compare the signature on the affidavit to your signature on your voter registration form.

-Complete a new registration form with your signature and submit it to the Salt Lake County Election Division.
-You may also update your signature by completing an online voter registration form application or a mail-in form that are both available on our website.
-If you do not have internet access, forms are found at post offices, libraries and our office.
+You may update your signature by completing an online voter registration form or a mail-in form that are both available on our website.
+If you do not have internet access, registration forms are found at post offices, and in our office.
+NOTE: If there is an issue with your signature on your returned ballot envelope matching the one on file in your record, we will mail you a notice (cure letter) so you can resolve it and have your ballot counted.

 If you are not sure whether you signed your affidavit, sign the outside of the envelope.